heliosdrm/GRUtils.jl/internals/structure.md

 end
 ```

 A `Colorbar` object contains the data that defines the colorbar associated to a plot.
+They are defined in [`colorbars.jl`](https://github.com/heliosdrm/GRUtils.jl/blob/master/src/colorbars.jl).
 The fields contained in a `Colorbar` object are:

 * **`range`**: a 2-tuple with the limits of the color scale represented in the bar.
 * **`tick`**: the distance between tick marks drawn as guide next to the bar.
-* **`scale`** an integer code used by `GR.setscale` to define the scale of the bar (basically, if it is presented as linear or log scale).
+* **`scale`**: an integer code used by `GR.setscale` to define the scale of the bar (basically, if it is presented as linear or log scale).
 * **`margin`**: size of the extra margin between the main plot frame and the bar.
 * **`colors`**: number of different grades into which the color scale is divided.

 (In `jlgr`, those values are not stored in any parameter of plot objects, and everything is calculated in the moment of drawing the plot, if suitable.)

+Continue reading to know more about how GRUtils works to [draws plots](./drawplots.md) with this structure.